Skip to Main Content

 Assistant Directors

-Experienced 1st and 2nd ADs managing productions across Rio de Janeiro, São Paulo, and beyond.
+Skilled 1st and 2nd ADs managing shoots across Rio de Janeiro, São Paulo, and beyond.

+Here is how this works in practice.
 The assistant director orchestrates the daily mechanics of a Brazilian production, translating creative plans into executable schedules across the country's extraordinary range of locations.
-From coordinating shoots at Estúdios Globo's massive complex in Rio to managing logistics in São Paulo's urban sprawl or the Amazon rainforest, the 1st AD is the operational backbone that keeps every department aligned.
+From setting up shoots at Estúdios Globo's massive complex in Rio to managing logistics in São Paulo's urban sprawl or the Amazon rainforest, the 1st AD is the operational backbone that keeps each department aligned.

+Here is the short of it.
 NeedAFixer connects you with Brazilian ADs who bring practical expertise in the country's production ecosystem.
-Our network includes professionals experienced at Estúdios Quanta and BigBox in São Paulo, on location across Bahia and Minas Gerais, and familiar with ANCINE registration requirements, local crew customs, and the logistics of shooting in tropical conditions.
+Our network has pros skilled at Estúdios Quanta and BigBox in São Paulo, on location across Bahia and Minas Gerais, and familiar with ANCINE sign-ups needs, local crew customs, and the logistics of shooting in tropical conditions.

 ACT 01